How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Step 7: Cleaning the Carousel

 Use compressed air to remove loose debris.
-Dip cotton swab in isopropyl alcohol and gently clean each treat compartment.
-Allow to fully dry before reassembly.
+Dip the cota ton swab in isopropyl alcohol and gently clean each treat compartment.
+Allow to dbefore reassembly full.
+Fully inspecting the Pusher Mechanism.

-Locate the small plastic “finger” that pushes treats.
+Loc. ate the small plastic "finger" that pushes treats.
 Ensure it moves freely.
-If stuck, apply minimal isopropyl alcohol to pivot point.
+If stuck, apply a minimal amount of propyl alcohol to the pivot point.

 Step 9: Checking Gear Alignment

 The white plastic gears should mesh smoothly.
 If teeth are damaged (rare), this requires part replacement.
-Photograph before disassembling further.
+P—photograph for disassembling further.

 Step 10: Reassembly & Testing